 Ball State has a very active Alumni Association that helps promote learning even after graduation.
 They offer scholarships to their members which can be used to further education.

 - Overall score: 58

 - Graduation Rate: 39%

 Indiana University Southeast is a regional campus of Indiana University founded in 1941.
 Described as an inclusive and student-centered campus, this school offers four different nursing programs.
-For RNs seeking to obtain their BSN, the school has the option for either an in-person program or an online program to suit the needs of the learner.
+For RNs seeking to obtain their BSN, the school has the option of either an in-person program or an online program to suit the needs of the learner.